Jo-Jocode/MUDE/report.md

 The question below refers to the 4 examples in Part 1 of the notebook.

 **1.1 Classify the models in the examples using the categories in the textbook.
 Please provide an explanation of your choice.**
-TEST

 **1.2 Place each model on the tradeoff triangle (shown below) and provide an explanation of your choice.**